Seattle protesters gather downtown after Supreme Court reverses Roe v. Wade

 While local advocates in favor of abortion access were loud in their outrage over the Supreme Court ruling, Washington state’s anti-abortion advocates cheered the ruling in a rather subdued fashion.

-Some issued statements of support, but there was no immediate celebration of the long-sought after conservative win, which gives individual states the ability to set its own abortion laws.
+Some issued statements of support, but there was no immediate celebration of the long-sought conservative win, which gives individual states the ability to set its own abortion laws.

 One protesters at the federal building, Brittney Mark, 36, of Des Moines, brought her 3-year-old daughter and said they had come to fight for women and girl’s rights.
 She called the ruling “ridiculous.”
 Another, Meredith Hogan, 44, said she was filled with rage over the decision.